Confocal Fluorescence Microscopy Lasers

 Confocal microscopy is an optical technique that allows for extremely high spatial resolution imaging by placing two conjunct pinholes in the optical path.
 This provides for z-axis resolution as fine as 1 micron, making it possible to measure 3D depth profiles of materials.
 In confocal fluorescence microscopy, a laser is focused through the first pinhole and used to excite the sample, and then the emitted light is collected and focused through the second pinhole to the detector.
 Most of the visible wavelengths can be used in confocal fluorescence microscopy, but it’s essential that all confocal fluorescence microscopy lasers have a high quality TEM00 beam profile.
-On this page, you will find a list of all of the full range of confocal fluorescence microscopy lasers we offer at RPMC, including our multi-laser combiner.
+On this page, you will find a list of all of the full range of lasers used for this application, including our multi-laser combiners.

 RPMC has years of experience supporting Confocal Fluorescence Microscopy applications, helping industry professionals select the right tool for the job.

 In conclusion, if you have any questions or would like some assistance please contact us here.
 Furthermore, you can email us at email@example.com to talk to a knowledgeable Product Manager.
 Alternatively, use the filters on this page to assist in narrowing down the selection of confocal fluorescence microscopy lasers for sale.
 Finally, head to our Knowledge Center with our Lasers 101 page and Blogs, Whitepapers, and FAQ pages for further, in-depth reading.